jdthorpe/host-agnostic-fm-example/README.md

 It really bothers me that in every tutorial I can find, federated modules (hosts and remotes) need to know where they and their dependencies are hosted both in development and production.
-Specifically these bits in the webpack config that require the path to the server at runtime, which prevent the use things like testing / staging sites hosted on the web (for true E2E testing including the infrastructure config):
+Specifically these bits in the webpack config that require the scheme/hostname/port of the server be specified at build time, which prevent the use of things like testing / staging sites hosted on the web (for true E2E testing including the infrastructure config):

 ```js
 // webpack.config.js